pliugithub/MachineLearning/sequence.md

 * [Course Project](./projects/readme.md)
     * Course project is OPTIONAL.
 It consists 20% of your total grade.
 If you choose not to do it, I will take the higher grade of your midterm and final exams, and use it for your project grade.
+    * Doing a project will never hurt your grade (assuming you didn't do any plagiarism on the project).
+If project grade is lower than your exams, we will use your exams for that 20% portion and not consider the project.
+    * Make sure you don't plagiarise.
+Please clearly cite the sources you use for your work whether it is a blog post or github repository or a paper published.
+It is very important you don't miss any source you used.
+This class and NYU take plagiarism very seriously.
+If plagiarism is detected you will get a ZERO grade from the project. ( You can definitely use a blog post or a github repository as a starter code: Cite it, clearly write what is the difference of your work from the starter code and how did you contribute.)
     * One or two students in a project group.
     * List of suggested project topics can be found [here](./projects/readme.md).
         * Recently published paper + existing code as a starting point for your projects.